urbanopt/geojson-modelica-translator/docs/developer_resources.rst

 Model Definition
 **********

-Each model generates one or more modelica files to define its model.
+Each model generates one or more Modelica files to define its model.
 The templating context is implementation dependent, so refer to its :code:`to_modelica()` method.

 Component Definitions
 *********************